Post

 Key Takeaways:

-3. Be especially careful with real HTML tag names like <meta>, <div>, <span>.
+3. Be especially careful with real HTML tag names like <meta>, <div>, <span>; escaping handles these too.

 This post is licensed under CC BY 4.0 by the author.